2023-07-23 17:10:02

 Sandia National Laboratories and Texas A&M University

-have made an extraordinary discovery that could be a game-changer in modern engineering: they have observed a metal in the process of scarring, a phenomenon never seen before.
+have made an extraordinary discovery that might be a game-changer in modern engineering: they have observed a metal in the process of scarring, a phenomenon never seen before.
 This promising discovery opens up exciting prospects for the development of more resistant and self-healing materials.

 The groundbreaking experiment was conducted by testing the resilience of the metal using a specialized transmission electron microscope, pulling on its ends at a mind-boggling 200 times per second.
 The study material was a tiny piece of platinum only 40 nanometers thick, suspended in a vacuum.

 This fascinating observation highlights an intrinsic and natural ability of metals to heal themselves, at least at the nanoscale.
-If this process can be fully understood and controlled, it could usher in an unprecedented era of engineering.
+If this process can be fully understood and controlled, it might usher in an unprecedented era of engineering.

 The finding is not entirely unexpected, as in 2013, Texas A&M University materials scientist Michael Demkowicz predicted that this type of nanocrack healing was possible due to tiny crystal grains present inside metals.
 These grains are able to shift their boundaries in response to stress.